 - Sterility: A prostatectomy causes sterility because semen and sperm cells are not ejaculated through the penis to the outside.
-More on ED and prostate cancer treatment.

 - Urinary incontinence: Most men experience some urinary incontinence for several weeks or longer after prostatectomy, but then it resolves for most within a few months.
 A report in Urology noted that only 7 percent of men had urinary incontinence 18 months after prostatectomy.
 (Walsh 2000) In a more recent study, 10 percent of men who underwent retropubic prostatectomy had urinary incontinence at 12 months versus 8 percent who had laparoscopic prostatectomy.
 (Grossi)

 - Peyronies disease: The development of a curve in the penis